Authentication Methods

 Apply to become a system administrator on Yunzhijia (www.yunzhijia.com) or be invited and designated as a system administrator by someone else.

-Once you are a system administrator, navigate to the Management Center -> App Center -> Lightweight App Management to access the Lightweight App Management page.
+After becoming a system administrator, navigate to Management Center -> App Center -> Lightweight App Management to enter the Lightweight App Management page.

 activeAuth=yunzhijia

 appended at the end.
-If the tenant is using the system, you need to include thetenantCode
+If a tenant is using it, you need to include thetenantCode

 ortenantId